Offline Equilibrium Finding: Rationale Behind OEF

-We begin by providing a motivating scenario of OEF and comparing it to two related lines of research -- opponent modeling and empirical game theoretic analysis -- in order to highlight the rationale behind the introduction of OEF.
-We then justify the choice of model-based methods for OEF.
-We provide a more detailed overview of related works in Appendix~A.
+In order to highlight the rationale behind the introduction of the OEF problem, we begin by providing a motivating scenario of the OEF problem and then explain why current algorithms cannot work for the OEF problem.
+Finally, we introduce the OEF problem and its challenges.
+A detailed overview of related works is provided in Appendix~\ref{app:related_works}.

-\textbf{Motivating scenario.} Assume that a table tennis player $A$ will play against player $B$ whom they never faced before.
-What may $A$ do to prepare for the match?
-In this case, even though $A$ knows the rules of table tennis, they remain unaware of specific circumstances of playing against $B$, such as which moves or actions $B$ prefers or their subjective payoff function.
-Without these detailed game information, self-play or other equilibrium finding algorithms cannot work.
-Therefore, $A$ has to \emph{watch the matches that player $B$ played against other players} to learn their style and compute the equilibrium strategy, which minimizes exploitation.
+\textbf{Motivating Scenario.} Assume that a table tennis player $A$ will play against player $B$ whom they never faced before (Figure \ref{fig:motivation}).
+What may player $A$ do to prepare for the match?
+Even though player $A$ knows the rules of table tennis, they remain unaware of specific circumstances of playing against player $B$, such as which moves or actions player $B$ prefers or their subjective payoff function.
+Without this detailed game information, self-play or other online equilibrium finding algorithms cannot work.
+If player $A$ simply plays the best response strategy against player $B$'s previous strategy, the best response strategy may be exploited if player $B$ change his strategy.
+Therefore, player $A$ has to \emph{watch the matches that player $B$ played against other players} to learn their style and compute the equilibrium strategy, which minimizes exploitation.
 This process corresponds to the proposed OEF methodology.